Setka (prince): Setka's statuette

 Setka is known to scholars only by his statuette.
 It was found during the winter of 1901 by French archaeologist Émile Chassinat in Abu Rawash, when he excavated the Pyramid of Djedefre.
-Today the statuette is on display at the Louvre museum at Paris under its inventory number E 12639.
+Today the statuette is on display at the Louvre museum in Paris under its inventory number E 12639.
 Setka's statuette is the eldest known model of the so-called seated scribe typus.
 The artifact is made of polished granite and 30 cm high, 23 cm wide and 17 cm deep.
 The figure is shown in a cross-legged position, holding a papyrus sheet in its lap and an imaginary writing bulrush.
-The podest of the statue is made of polished limestone, its surface is engraved with Setka's name and titles.
+The pedestal of the statue is made of polished limestone, its surface is engraved with Setka's name and titles.
 The papyrus sheet is decorated with the title Bodily son of the king.